FemboyKitten/FemboyKitten/README.md

 ### Fun Facts about me

   - I use NixOS and Neovim
-  - I over-engineer most things
+  - I have never debugged something
   - I never finish any of my projects
   - I learn way to much at the same time
   - wtf even is version control?